 When an earlier version of this article was published, we made the case that the lesson of the Internet was as timely as ever -- and not because of the burst housing bubble.
 Why was it timely?
 China.

 After all, the Chinese government was concerned enough about a bubble to triple the tax on stock trades last summer.
 According to The New York Times, that move was "aimed at braking what many business executives and economists inside and outside China now see as a stock market bubble."

 The Chinese stock index was up 130% in 2006, and another 97% in 2007.
-According to data from Forbes, Chinese stocks, as measured by the Shanghai and Shenzhen 300 Index, were trading for 52 times earnings last fall -- at a time when the S&P 500 was going for a P/E of 17.
+According to data from Forbes, Chinese stocks, as measured by the Shanghai and Shenzhen 300 Index, were trading for 52 times earnings in 2008 -- at a time when the S&P 500 was going for a P/E of 17.
 And according to Bloomberg, "Domestic [Chinese] investors opened about 49 million trading accounts [in 2007], nine times the total for 2006."

 The more things change ...

-Yet you still want to be careful and focus only on the best of the best opportunities -- which is a major reason why our team at Motley Fool Global Gains takes frequent research trips to Asia.
+Of course, you still want to be careful and focus only on the best of the best opportunities -- which is a major reason why our team at Motley Fool Global Gains takes frequent research trips to Asia.

 This article was first published Sept.
 28, 2007.
 It has been updated.